I’m Spirit Wear Chair… Help?!

 8. Placing an Order With Your Vendor

 If you’re a smaller PTA with a lesser demand, this could be a problem.
 You could either be forced to take on extra pieces – which might become dead weight – or buy the number you need at a higher per-piece rate.
-If a spirit wear chair is able to strike a deal with their vendor where they order as per need at a suitable price, then they’ve all but struck gold, and that’s what you should be aiming for.
+If a spirit wear chair can strike a deal with their vendor where they order as per need at a suitable price, then they’ve all but struck gold, and that’s what you should be aiming for.

-So, there you have it, a step-by-step guide to being the best spirit wear chair there ever could be!
+So, there you have it, a step-by-step guide to being the best spirit wear chair ever could be!